hbctraining/variant_analysis/lessons/05_alignment_QC.md

 - **Evolutionary distance between the sampled organism and reference genome** If a reference genome doesn't exist for your species of interest, you are able to align reads to a closely-related organism.
 However, it does come at the cost of lowering the alignment rate.
 - **Aligner and alignment parameters** Different aligners work differently and are specialized for different types of data.
 Additionally, many aligners have a variety of parameters that are able to be adjusted.
 As a result, different aligners or different parameters for the same aligner will give different alignment rates, but they usually should be within the same approximate alignment rate.
 Generally speaking, the default parameters for most alignment tools are usually fine and they shouldn't need to be manually adjusted/optimized unless there is a specific reason to do so.

-What would be helpful is if we could visualize the ouput of the alignment QC - and that's exactly what we plan to do next!

 [Next Lesson >>](06_aggregate_multiqc.md)